DAndrewA/a-guide-to-optimised-spatiotemporal-data-co-location-by-mutual-information-maximisation/README.md

-# Example: ATL09 and Cloudnet data

-The code in this repository will demonstrate the use of the satellite validation pipeline code, as well as the framework outlined in "A guide to optimised spatiotemporal data co-location by mutual information maximisation".
+# A guide to optimised spatiotemporal data co-location by mutual information maximisation

+This repository holds the code to facilitate the analysis found within the paper of the same name.
+The analysis co-locates ICESat-2 ATL09 and Cloudnet data, and determines what optimised co-location parametrisation should be used when comparing vertical cloud fraction profiles between the two data sources.

 ## Shell environment setup